 California Cannabis Manufacturer Licenses

-What kind of tracking system do I need to operate a Processing or Manufacturing Facility?
+What kind of track and trace system do I need to operate a Processing or Manufacturing Facility?

-Most states require an extensive seed-to-sale cannabis tracking system to monitor processing and manufacturing efforts, which is especially important in this part of the supply chain due to conversions into multiple byproducts and higher amounts of waste.
+California requires an extensive seed-to-sale cannabis tracking system to monitor processing and manufacturing efforts, which is especially important in this part of the supply chain due to conversions into multiple byproducts and higher amounts of waste.
 Our processing seed-to-sale-tracking solution provides comprehensive conversion tracking focused on compliant data points.
+ItWe are 100% compliant in California; let us sweat the details so you can focus on running your business.
 Customized to meet the unique regulatory frameworks in each state, BioTrackTHC also features an all-in-one business tool to help you operate every aspect of the cultivation business by itself, or as part of the vertically-integrated cannabis business.

 Laboratories test cannabis for concentration and contaminants.
 Prior to entering the consumer market, all regulated cannabis is required to undergo quality assurance testing.
 In California, Laboratories are licensed by the Bureau of Medical Cannabis Regulation.